Actor Yaphet Kotto, 'Alien' Star And Bond Villain, Dies At 81

 LOS ANGELES (CBSLA) — Actor Yaphet Kotto, best known for his roles in “Alien,” “Live and Let Die” and “Midnight Run,” died Sunday at the age of 81, his wife announced Monday.

-In a social media post shared on Kotto’s Facebook page, Tessie Sinahon said she was “saddened and still in shocked of the passing of my husband Yaphet of 24 years.”READ MORE: Brief Storm Blows Into SoCal With Rain, Snow, Strong Winds
+In a social media post shared on Kotto’s Facebook page, Tessie Sinahon said she was “saddened and still in shocked of the passing of my husband Yaphet of 24 years.”READ MORE: LAPD Investigating After Retired Detective Caught On Camera Using Racial Slur

-She said Kotto, who played the James Bond villain Mr. Big, died Sunday night in the Philippines.READ MORE: Snow Shuts Down I-5 In Kern County As Brief Winter Weather Hits Southland
+She said Kotto, who played the James Bond villain Mr. Big, died Sunday night in the Philippines.READ MORE: At Least 8 Killed In Shootings At 3 Atlanta Area Spas, Suspect In Custody

 “You played a villain on some of your movies but for me you’re a real hero and to a lot of people also,” Sinahon wrote.
 “A good man, a good father, a good husband and a decent human being, very rare to find.
-One of the best actor in Hollywood a Legend.”MORE NEWS: COVID-19 Hospitalizations Below 200 In Riverside, San Bernardino; Ventura Reports 57
+One of the best actor in Hollywood a Legend.”MORE NEWS: 2 Killed In Massive Fireworks Explosion That Rattled Ontario Neighborhood; Evacuation Order Issued

 The circumstances surrounding Kotto’s death were not immediately known.